 The goal of Anti-Bullying Week is to inform schools and settings, children and young people, parents and carers to know that it takes a collective responsibility to stop bullying, and the Anti-Bullying Alliance wants to create empowering, positive messages addressing the fact that when it comes to bullying.

-Anti-Bullying Week kicks off on the Monday with Odd Socks Day, which is designed to be a fun opportunity for children to express themselves and celebrate their individuality and what makes us all unique.
+Anti-Bullying Week kicks off on Monday 14th November 2022 with Odd Socks Day, which is designed to be a fun opportunity for children to express themselves and celebrate their individuality and what makes us all unique.

 All they have to do to take part is wear odd socks to school, it couldn’t be simpler!